arsalan0c/dafny-programs/verification.md

 		GoodHeap(H) /\ this != null /\ df[R] /\ tr[R] => C.F(H, this, ins) = tr[Body]
 	)
 ```
-And the following Boogie procedure which corresponds to a proof obligation that all calls go to functions with a strictly smaller *reads* clause
+And the following Boogie procedure which corresponds to a proof obligation that all calls go to functions with a strictly smaller *reads* clause.
+Verifying the procedure’s implementation discharges the proof obligation.
 ```
+// this checks if the function is well defined
+// since it does not contain CanAssumeFunctionDefs, the function axioms to check if a function is well defined
-procedure C.F WellDefined(this: Ref, decl*[ins])
+// (what is the significance of this?) procedure C.F WellDefined(this: Ref, decl*[ins])
 	free requires GoodHeap(H)
 	free requires this != null /\ GoodRef[this, C.H]